Linear programming bounds for hyperbolic surfaces: Systole

 The upper bounds we have obtained from \thmref{thm:systole} though numerical optimization are listed in Table \ref{table:sys} for $2\leq g \leq 20$.
 The verification of these values is done in the ancillary file \texttt{verify\_systole.ipynb}.
 They are lower than the previous best upper bounds except in genus $2$ where the optimal bound is $2\arccosh(1+\sqrt{2})\approx 3.057142$ \cite{Jenni}.
 In all other genera, the previous best upper bound was Bavard's inequality \cite{Bavard}

 which comes from a sharp upper bound on the radius of an embedded disk in $M$.

 We have also listed the largest recorded value of the systole in some genera.
-Those listed in genus $7$, $14$, and $17$ come from Hurwitz surfaces.
+Those listed in genus $7$, $14$, and $17$ come from Hurwitz surfaces (these are $(2,3,7)$-triangle surfaces as defined in \secref{subsec:multiplicity_examples}).
 Technically, the values from \cite{VogelerThesis} and \cite{ScheinShoan} were obtained by numerical calculations in triangle groups and are not completely rigorous, but they could be made rigorous in principle (this was done in \cite{DT} for the Klein quartic and in \cite{Woods} for the Hurwitz surfaces of genus $14$).
 For Hurwitz surfaces, the calculations from \cite{ScheinShoan} corroborate those of \cite{VogelerThesis}.

 Since the systole does not decrease under covers, one could fill in all the blanks in the table with values in lower genera.
 Similarly, the value listed in genus $13$ persists in every genus $g >13$ \cite{FBRafi}.
 We decided not to list these since better constructions surely exist.